Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Spring Boot 4 · Kotlin Four-Layer Design

 When deletion isn’t a single boolean but part of a lifecycle:

-public enum OrderStatus { PENDING, PAID, CANCELLED, REFUNDED, DELETED }
+enum class OrderStatus { PENDING, PAID, CANCELLED, REFUNDED, DELETED }

 @Entity